 Public interest has to be marked off the concept of preponderance and common interest, which tend to serve crude majoritarianism and fail to serve as any sort of counterbalances.
 The well established public interest scheme –let it be a special reporting channel or actio popularis- has foundations established within the core values of liberal democracy, so it has normative foundations independent of temporarily value sub-sets.
 Using this concept is an attempt to make democratic values trumps, and to avoid the otherwise inevitable dominance of economically powerful, which may readily override presently vulnerable democratic promises and expectations of equality of citizenship

 In countries without comprehensive laws, sectoral laws may act as a basis for whistleblower activities.
-Civil Servant Laws, Labour Laws, Witness Protection Acts, Freedom of information Acts, or laws defining public interest may be used as partial guarantees and protection for disclosure (Questionnaire I/5).
-Anti-corruption laws can also have provisions on whistleblowers (Questionnaire I/3).
+Civil Servant Laws, Labour Laws, Witness Protection Acts, Freedom of information Acts, or laws defining public interest may be used as partial guarantees and protection for disclosure.
+Anti-corruption laws can also have provisions on whistleblowers.

-Differences are also noticeable in the range of subjects of whistleblowing, or in the definition of wrongdoings (Questionnaire II/1).
-In many countries whistleblowing is not just limited to one area as anti-corruption, but applies to a variety of issues, such as danger to the environment, working conditions or any kind of discrimination.
+Differences are also noticeable in the range of subjects of whistleblowing, or in the definition of wrongdoings.
+In many countries, whistleblowing is not just limited to one area as anti-corruption but applies to a variety of issues, such as danger to the environment, working conditions or any kind of discrimination.
 Comprehensive laws mostly cover a wide range of subjects opened to whistleblowing.

-In some countries, disclosures must be made inside the organisation.
-In others, legislation prefers external channels (special authorities, anticorruption office (Questionnaire II/7).
-Had Enron survived the scandal in 2002 of its illegal auditing activities, Sherron Watkins who blew the whistle, would have suffered from the company’s retaliation, because under Texas’s whistleblower law, employees of private employers receive legal protection against unlawful retaliation only if they report wrongdoing to an external law enforcement agency.
+In some countries, disclosures must be made inside the organization.
+In others, legislation prefers external channels (special authorities, anticorruption office.
+Had Enron survived the scandal in 2002 of its illegal auditing activities, Sherron Watkins who blew the whistle, would have suffered from the company’s retaliation because, under Texas’s whistleblower law, employees of private employers receive legal protection against unlawful retaliation only if they report wrongdoing to an external law enforcement agency.

-The diverging approaches stems from often conflicting goals: lawmaker must consider whether the primary purpose of the law is to protect those who have made a good faith report, or to provide incentives to encourage reporting in the first place.
-Designer of whistleblower law must also weight the interest of the employer, because excessive protection and incentive may lead to an over laden administration and disruptive work environment.
-An internal reporting requirement demonstrates a more employer friendly view while external reporting favors the public role of the whistleblower.
+The diverging approaches stem from often conflicting goals: lawmaker must consider whether the primary purpose of the law is to protect those who have made a good faith report or to provide incentives to encourage reporting in the first place.
+A designer of whistleblower law must also weight the interest of the employer, because excessive protection and incentive may lead to an over the laden administration and disruptive work environment.
+An internal reporting requirement demonstrates a more employer-friendly view while external reporting favors the public role of the whistleblower.

-In the United States, the federal Whistleblower Protection Act provides general protection to most federal employees, and allows reporting to anyone.
+In the United States, the federal Whistleblower Protection Act provides general protection to most federal employees and allows reporting to anyone.
 It also provides a specific entity to external reporting, the Office of Special Counsel, which investigates the alleged violations that were reported and the claims of retaliation.
-This law applies only to federal employees, some other federal law extend to workers in the private sector.
-A prominent example of this is the Sarbanas-Oxley Act which provides protection to employees of publicly traded companies who report violations of federal securities law.
-Topic specific statues offer protection normally to public and private employees, but only apply to a narrow set of unlawful activities.
+This law applies only to federal employees, some other federal laws extend to workers in the private sector.
+A prominent example of this is the Sarbanes-Oxley Act which provides protection to employees of publicly traded companies who report violations of federal securities law.
+Topic-specific statues offer protection normally to public and private employees but only apply to a narrow set of unlawful activities.

 The media’s role in whistleblowing is also recognized by generally accepted principle that they should have a special privilege to protect their source from disclosure.
 Thus, if the media have the possibility to hide the identity of its sources, then whistleblowing is possible.
-Contrary, if the source has to be disclosed, whistleblowing is not promoted (Questionnaire II/5).
+Contrary, if the source has to be disclosed, whistleblowing is not promoted.

-In countries with a longer tradition of whistleblowing NGOs might help whistleblowers to select the proper channels and ways of disclosure (Questionnaire I/21).
+In countries with a longer tradition of whistleblowing NGOs might help whistleblowers to select the proper channels and ways of disclosure.
 They also offer legal advice, and contact to people already went through the procedure of whistleblowing.
 They also help to reach the media if no other way out.

 Critics argue that media have no means of influencing an employer’s conduct as they lack oversight and enforcement capabilities.
-On the other hand, media is able to serve as a catalyst when the government fails to act or acts slowly (Questionnaire I/20).
+On the other hand, media is able to serve as a catalyst when the government fails to act or acts slowly.
 The threat of negative publicity may also deter further wrongdoing.